sagnikc395/100xdevs-cohort1/notes/week12/notes.md

 service -> similar to our route handlers, just a bunch of functions that are abstraction to a database calls, abstract over the database. put all of the logic to connect to the database.

-controller -> create a controller where most of the middleware work happens.
+controller -> create a controller where most of the magic happens with the decorator.

+service file is where we write the logic to connect to db , write to db and etc.

+need to clearly define input and the outputs as openapi file needs the clear instruction of what all todo.

+all the controllers and go thorugh the folders and convert them into express routes.

+they will all go thorugh src/todos and convert all files having Controller in their names as express routes.